 The Netherlands is opening up again.
 Museums, theaters, indoor sports locations, restaurants and catering facilities of hotels are open again.
 Even events can take place.

-Together with the local entrepreneurs, we do everything we can to give you a warm welcome during your stay and to make you feel comfortable and safe in the city.
-That’s why we've set some guidelines for you:
+We hope to welcome you back to Alkmaar soon.
+Then, together with the local entrepreneurs, we will do everything we can to welcome you hospitably and to make you feel good and safe in the city.

 Go to this page for the most frequently asked questions and current information about COVID-19.